 My pursuit in receiving proper support and treatment for my conditions over the past two decades has also made it clear to me that we need more than a change in our healthcare system — we need a revolution.

-Thus, what was once a site to primarily represent my creative endeavors has been expanded upon … to support well-being across the board and open up a much-needed dialogue about C-PTSD, PTSD, mental health in general, childhood trauma, chronic illness, domestic violence, loss, suffering, treatment solutions, and more.
+Thus, what was once a site to primarily represent my creative and entrepreneurial endeavors as a coach, consultant, and writer has been expanded upon … to support well-being across the board and open up a much-needed dialogue about C-PTSD, PTSD, mental health in general, childhood trauma, chronic illness, domestic violence, loss, suffering, treatment solutions, and more.

 The goal is to share stories to support well-being in whatever medium the messages flow — blogs, guest blogs, videos, song, audio, Q&As, podcasts, comedy, and so on.

-I’ll share more about my experiences and conditions each week, as well as those of others, so I hope you check back every Monday and Friday and in between for new and fresh content.
+I’ll share more about my experiences and conditions regularly, as well as those of others, so I hope you check back for new and fresh content.
 Better yet, you can enter your email info in the box at the top right side of this page to follow this blog!

 Reclaiming well-being one story at a time …